MillionConcepts/hostess/README.md

 ## tests

 `hostess` includes a simple test suite compatible with `pytest`.
-More comprehensive tests are planned.
-(In particular, non-local networking features currently lack test coverage.)
 You can run the tests by executing `pytest -s` in the root directory.
 The `-s` flag is mandatory because `pytest` captures stdout by default, which breaks some `hostess` features covered by the tests.

-Tests require two additional dependencies: `pytest` and `pillow`.
+Tests require two additional Python dependencies: `pytest` and `pillow`.

+### non-local tests

+'Live' tests of non-local functionality provision AWS resources using the default AWS credentials (if any) available in the executing environment.
+These tests do not run by default.
+To execute these tests, pass `--run-aws` to `pytest`.
+They will only run successfully if the available AWS credentials are valid and if their associated account has the required permissions:
+ListObjectsV2, CreateBucket, DeleteBucket, GetObject, PutObject, DeleteObject, HeadObject, DescribeInstances, CreateFleet, StartInstances, StopInstances, TerminateInstances, CreateLaunchTemplate, and DeleteLaunchTemplete.

+**Warning**:
+If the available AWS account has permissions to create but not delete resources, resources provisioned for tests will require manual cleanup.
+It is not in general possible to detect this permissions condition without actually creating and then attempting to delete a resource.

+Manual cleanup may also be required if the OS kills the Python process running the tests, if the machine on which the tests are running fails, etc.

 ## licensing